noxdafox/rabbitmq-message-deduplication/README.md

 A queue declared with the `x-message-deduplication` parameter enabled will filter message duplicates before they are published within.

-Each message containing the `x-deduplication-header` header will not be enqueued if another message with the same header is already present within the queue.
+Each message containing the `x-message-deduplication` header will not be enqueued if another message with the same header is already present within the queue.

 ### Declare a queue